samarthya/jsexercism/simple-cipher/README.md

 The Caesar Cipher was used for some messages from Julius Caesar that were sent afield.
 Now Caesar knew that the cipher wasn't very good, but he had one ally in that respect: almost nobody could read well.
-So even being a couple letters off was sufficient so that people couldn't recognize the few words that they did know.
+So even being a couple alphabets off was sufficient so that people couldn't recognize the few words that they did know.

 Your task is to create a simple shift cipher like the Caesar Cipher.